 release, while grounded in your own natural resources.
 It will

 you to approach your work as a competent artist, while bringing you

 forth as a unique, magnetic, and castable talent.

-this class is limited, so reserve your seat today!
+this workshop is limited, so reserve your seat today!

-*15% discount available to all students currently enrolled in our Acting As A Craft
+*15% discount available to all participants currently enrolled in our Acting As A Craft

 with, and subsequently taught with, legendary Chicago